Frequently Asked Questions

 How do I protect my player from unwanted access?

-For sensitive material Whitelabel accounts offer a Secure Mode option.
+For sensitive material Pro+ accounts offer a Secure Mode option.
 This option removes the conventional embed player, instead a PHP snippet is created which allows for the stream URL and embed code to remain private.
 The channel will also not appear on the make.tv website.

 Encoders from other manufacturers

 How do I stream to my channel from the Adobe Flash Media Live Encoder?

 FMLE needs the RTMP Streaming URL for your channel to connect with it and send video.
-The URL is accessible from the Tools section on your channel page.
-Select "Information about Encoder Tools" and copy the provided URL.
+The URL is accessible from the Tools section on your channel page, within the Studio by clicking on the "Add Input" button or in the footer section by clicking on Outputs.
 Paste it into the textfield labeled "FMS URL" under "Stream to Flash Media Server".
 Hit "Connect" and start streaming.
 The signal is now available in the Studio and Show Control applications.

 Can I use the Teradek Cube with make.tv?

 Yes, make.tv supports the use of Teradek Encoders.
 You have to make sure that your Cube runs the latest firmware, as RTMP Streaming is only supported from Version 5.3.0.
 If you have an earlier firmware installed you can request a RTMP License from Teradek.
 To connect a Cube with your make.tv Channel you will need the RTMP Streaming URL for you Channel.
 You can find the Streaming URL within the Studio by clicking the "Add Stream" button or under Inputs on your channel page under the Tools section.
 More information about the Cube can be found on the Teradek Website and in their support forum.
 See also: forum.teradek.com

 Can I use the Wirecast Software with make.tv?